Roger Scruton: Move to the United States

-Wine, opera
+Wine and opera

 From 2001 to 2009 Scruton wrote a wine column for the New Statesman, and contributed to The World of Fine Wine and Questions of Taste: The Philosophy of Wine (2007), with his essay "The Philosophy of Wine".
-His book I Drink Therefore I Am: A Philosopher's Guide to Wine (2009) in part comprises material from his New Statesman column.
+His book, I Drink Therefore I Am: A Philosopher's Guide to Wine (2009), is partly based on material from his New Statesman column.
+Scruton was initially a member of the Athenaeum Club, London, but later switched to the Travellers Club.
+There, his encounters with Alfred Newman Gilbey, who was also the chaplain at Cambridge during Scruton's studies, helped him consolidate his religious beliefs.

 Scruton, who was largely self-taught as a composer, apart from some early guidance from his friend David Matthews, composed two operas setting his own libretti.
 The first is a one-act chamber piece, The Minister (1994), and the second a two-act opera, Violet (2005).
-The latter, based on the life of the British harpsichordist Violet Gordon-Woodhouse, was performed twice at the Guildhall School of Music in London in 2005.
+The latter, based on the life of British harpsichordist Violet Gordon-Woodhouse, was performed twice at the Guildhall School of Music in London in 2005.
 Scruton also composed Three Lorca Songs, which were performed in the Netherlands by soprano Kristina Bitenc and pianist Jeroen Sarphati in 2009, and he wrote the libretto to Anna, a two-act opera by David Matthews which premiered at The Grange Festival on 14 July 2023.